Five simple steps to prepare your will

 - Choose how you would like to leave your estate

-- Your family and loved ones will always come first.
-Make a list of the people you want to benefit from your estate.
+Make a list of the people and charities you want to benefit from your estate.

-- Finally, you'll need to think about who is going to manage your estate and carry out your wishes.
-This will be your executor.
+Think about who is going to manage your estate and carry out your wishes.
+They would be your executor.